Profile information

 Who are we?

-We're Rick (American) and Fanette (French) and Jules (aged 8 and identifies more as a cat than any nationality).
-We're in our late 40's going on 21.
+We're Rick (American) and Fanette (French) and Jules (aged 9 and identifies more as a cat than any nationality).
 We met while backpacking in Thailand.
 We liked it there so we stayed there for 8 years, then headed off for other adventures for a decade which ended with us impulse-buying this house in need of a renovation.
 Fanette has worked as a professional food photographer for the past 6 years.
 Rick worked in IT for the past 12 years, but quit in January of 2025 to work full time on the house.
 We eat mostly vegetarian, but are not strict about it.
-There are also 2 cats that live here.
-They're both friendly.
-One is old and slow, the other is young and feisty.
+There are also 3 cats that live here.
+They're all friendly.
+One is old and moody, the other 2 are young and feisty.
 Everyone in the house is fluent in English, but we probably speak French 60% of the time.

 So what do we need help with?